Glossary of Investment and Technical Analysis Terms

 - Return on Equity (ROE)

+Measures the rate of return of shareholders in the business.
 This is calculated by dividing the net profit after tax (NPAT) by the total shareholders' equity.The higher the ratio, the better return the company is achieving on its shareholders' funds.

 A general term to describe a change in direction of price movement.
 Also the number of boxes necessary before a plot is generated on a point and figure chart.